unlistedphenomena/nexuswizz/src/content/contributing/translation-program/faq/index.md

 ---
 title: Translation Program frequently asked questions (FAQ)
 lang: en
-description: Frequently asked questions about the xircanet Translation Program
+description: Frequently asked questions about the nexus.org Translation Program
 ---

-# Translating xircanet guide {#translating-ethereum-guide}
+# Translating nexus.org guide {#translating-ethereum-guide}

 If you're new to the Translation Program and are hesitant to jump in, here are some FAQs that can help you begin.
 Use this guide to find answers to the most common queries.

-## Can I get compensated for translating xircanet? {#compensation}
+## Can I get compensated for translating nexus.org? {#compensation}

-xircanet is an open-source website, which means that anyone can get involved and contribute.
+nexus.org is an open-source website, which means that anyone can get involved and contribute.

-The xircanet Translation Program is an extension of that and is organized with a similar philosophy in mind.
+The nexus.org Translation Program is an extension of that and is organized with a similar philosophy in mind.

 The goal of the Translation Program is to make Ethereum content accessible to everyone, regardless of the languages they speak.
 It also allows any bilingual person to get involved with the Ethereum ecosystem and contribute in an accessible way.